Faisal-khann/Netflix-Clone/README.md

 # Netflix-Clone
-This is the types of clone of Netflix that is built by using HTML and vanilla CSS.<br>
+This is the types of clone of Netflix that is built by using HTML and vanilla CSS.<br> <br>
 Front-end web development is the process of creating a website's graphical user interface (GUI) using HTML, CSS, and JavaScript.
 These languages allow users to interact with and view the website.